The Famine Way Cycle Tour (Royal Canal)

 Depart your accommodation and cycle the first part of this Iconic tour to Clondra in Co Longford.
 The Royal canal starts here in Richmond harbour.
 After a stop off for lunch, continue on the traffic free Royal Canal for a further 33km to the picturesque town of Abbeyshrule.
 Voted Irelands tidiest town in 2012.
 The town boasts the beautiful waters of the river Inny & Royal Canal.

 Westmeath, Meath, Kildare 15 Shoe Stories

-Day 4 - Cycle from Abbeyshrule to Enfield - 67kms
+Day 4 - Cycle from Abbeyshrule to The Hill of The down - 55kms

 Depart Abbeyshrule and continue on the famine way greenway.
-A Stop off at Downs bridge at 35kms will bring you into Pewter Cafe for lunch.
+A Stop off in Mullingar (27km) is recommended with good quality restaurants and Cafe available.
 Continue on and enjoy the tranquil cycle through the heart of the Irish Midlands and experience the distances the famine walkers would have covered without proper food or clothing.
-Stop off in Enfield for your overnight stay.
+Stop off in the Hill of the Down for your overnight stay.

 If there are other areas you would like to explore outside this itinerary, please contact us and we can organise.
 Alternatively we can arrange taxi transfer or information for bus and rail if your plan is to depart.